HypnosiaLabs/.github/profile/README.md

 ## Hi there 👋 This is HypnosiaLabs

-🙋‍♀️ Web3 development solutions & ecommerce consultations and development solution creations.
+🙋‍♀️ Web3 development solutions & ecommerce consultations and development solution creations.[^1]
 🌈 please help and join, we love new ideas
 🍿 Cheese and Charcuterie.. & wine.